-On November 13, 2013 Professor Charles Camosy spoke about his newly released book, For Love of Animals.
-EPPC Fellow, Mary Eberstadt, joined him to offer commentary on the presentation.
+Professor Charles Camosy will speak about his newly released book, For Love of Animal.
+EPPC Fellow, Mary Eberstadt, will join him to offer commentary on the presentation.

 For Love of Animals, written by Professor Charles Camosy, is an honest and thoughtful look at our responsibility as Christians with respect to animals.
 Many Christians misunderstand both history and their own tradition in thinking about animals.
 They are joined by prominent secular thinkers who blame Christianity for the Western world’s failure to seriously consider the moral status of animals.